Hasham-98/Real-Time-Churn-Prediction-Pipeline-for-Bank-Clients/README.md

 ## The Real-Time Churn Prediction Pipeline for Bank Clients

-My Graduation Project at the Information Technology Institute (ITI) Data Engineering Track The project is designed to process and analyze banking customer data to predict customer churn in real-time using a robust data streaming architecture.
+My Graduation Project at the Information Technology Institute (ITI) Data Engineering Track.
+The project is designed to process and analyze banking customer data to predict customer churn in real-time using a robust data streaming architecture.
 The pipeline integrates various modern technologies to ingest, process, and visualize the data efficiently.

+### About Data source
+Churn refers to the phenomenon where customers stop using a company's services or products over a certain period.
+In the context of business, particularly in sectors like banking, telecommunications and subscription services.

+Data set from Kaggle “Bank Customer Churn”
+Contains demographic , financial and customer information

 ### Pipeline Components: